 4. Splice Machine

 This organization was instituted in San Francisco by Steve McCanne in 2013 for managing all the analytics “solutions” for the world of enterprise IT.
-Jut develops software for capturing and analyzing big data and also provides businesses with the tools to turn that data into actionable insights.
+Jut develops software for capturing and analyzing Start-ups in Big Data and also provides businesses with the tools to turn that data into actionable insights.
 This helps in quickly adapting to the system to make it work for businesses and enabling them with competencies to gain strategic advantage.
-The Jut team shares a vision to change the way people work by transforming a collection of disparate, siloed, billion dollar market into a unified experience so that businesses can find answers faster, manage smarter, and spend less money doing it.
+The Jut team shares a vision to change the way people work by transforming a collection of disparate, siloed, billion-dollar markets into a unified experience so that businesses can find answers faster, manage smarter, and spend less money doing it.

 8. SIBIA Analytics

 According to the findings of a joint report by NASSCOM and CRISIL Global Research & Analytics emerging markets such as India and China are expected to become a hub for high-end data solutions with the Indian Start-ups in Big Data industry expected to grow at a CAGR of 83 percent from US$200 million in 2012 to US$1 billion in 2015.
 With such a promising anticipated growth, SIBIA Analytics, a technology-integrated predictive analytics company based in Kolkata, India, is a fast emerging company.
 Founded by Angshuman Bhattacharya, the company operations in 2013 and focuses on marketing and sales optimization for retail and consumer products brands.
 SIBIA’s innovative analytic decision-enabling tools will help predict future outcomes and recommend actions to improve business ROI.
 The company provides solutions for the Indian market understanding the dynamics and nuances of the Indian market.